bndF1/Podcasts-demo-app/articles/01-to-signal.md

 In the template, we can directly use episodes() to access the latest value, just like any other Signal!
 ⚠️ Important Note: The RxJS Interop package (`@angular/core/rxjs-interop`) is currently available for developer preview.
 While it's ready for experimentation, be aware that it might undergo changes before reaching a stable release.

 🚀 Ready to level up your Angular skills?
-Start experimenting with `toSignal` in your projects today!
+Start experimenting with `toSignal` in your projects today!!

 What do you think?
 Want to dive deeper into Signals and RxJS integration?
 Let me know in the comments!.